-Dilaudid® is the brand name for ‘hydromorphone,’ a Schedule II prescription-only narcotic that has been around since the 1920’s.
-Used as an analgesic (painkiller) and antitussive (cough suppressant), Dilaudid® is approximately six to eight times as strong as morphine, and it can be administered by the following routes:
+Dilaudid® is the brand name for ‘hydromorphone,’ a Schedule II prescription-only narcotic.
+Used as an antitussive (cough suppressant) and an analgesic (painkiller), Dilaudid is 6 to 8 times as strong as morphine, and it can be administered by:

 - Buccal (the medicine is placed inside the cheek)

 There are very serious side effects of Dilaudid:

 - Circulatory depression — the blood slows and may stop

 - Respiratory depression — this is perhaps the most serious, life-threatening side effect; when the respiratory system is shutting down, it can be fatal